aimms/documentation/dataintegration/index.rst

 There are three AIMMS-native ways to store data within your AIMMS Cloud (all included in the above decision tree):

 #.
-RECOMMENDED: Every AIMMS Cloud is by default equipped with an `Azure Data Lake Storage Gen2 (ADLS) <https://documentation.aimms.com/dataexchange/dls.html>`_ that you can use freely to store data on and exchange data with.
+RECOMMENDED: Every AIMMS Cloud is by default equipped with an `Azure Data Lake Storage Gen2 (ADLS) <https://documentation.aimms.com/dataexchange/dls.html>`_ that you can use to store data on and exchange data with.
 #.
 Another option is to equip your cloud account with `a MySQL database <https://documentation.aimms.com/cloud/db-config.html>`_ for an additional fee.
 #.
 Your AIMMS Cloud has a so called `PRO Storage <https://documentation.aimms.com/pro/pro-data-man.html>`_ available on which (case) files can be saved.